 Colorado

-In Colorado, the use of side-by-sides varies according to the counties and jurisdiction.
-For this, you need to confirm with your local DMV about the rule in your specific area.
+In Colorado, side-by-side use varies according to the counties and jurisdiction.
+For this, you need to confirm the rules in your specific area with your local DMV.
 Note that you need to have a registration sticker while riding your ATV or UTV in this state.
 It costs $25.5 per year and expires by 31st March of every year.

 Connecticut

 Connecticut does not legalize the use of ATVs or UTVs on public roads.
-You can still use the vehicle if you hold a valid driving license only for crossing the street.
-Make sure that it does not fall under the category of the limited-access highway.
+You can still use the vehicle with a valid driver’s license, but only for crossing the street.
+Ensure that it does not fall under the category of a limited-access highway.
 Also, you can only cross at a 90-degree angle.

 Delaware

 The state does not allow the operation of a side-by-side vehicle on a public street.
-You can only push it along a sidewalk that too, in neutral.
+You can only push it along a sidewalk that, too, is in neutral.

 Florida

-Florida does not permit the use of ATV or UTV vehicles on public roads.
-However, you may use an ATV during the daytime on a public roadway that is unpaved.
+Florida does not permit using ATV or UTV vehicles on public roads.
+However, you may use an ATV on an unpaved public roadway during the daytime.

 Also, that road must have a speed limit of less than 35 mph.
 The law enforcement officer can drive such vehicles within the scope of their respective duties.